autoplot/documentation/javadoc/org/das2/graph/PsymConnector.md

+# org.das2.graph.PsymConnector

-# org.das2.graph.PsymConnectorEnumeration of symbol connecting lines, such as None, Solid, DotFine.
+Enumeration of symbol connecting lines, such as None, Solid, DotFine.

 ***
 <a name="NONE"></a>
 # NONE